January 4, 2019

-The events on January 21 will begin with a Unity March at 10am at the intersection of Franklin Street and Hayden Street in Saginaw.
-Participants will then march on Franklin Street to The Dow Event Center, concluding at around 10:30am.
+The events on January 21 began with a Unity March at 10am at the intersection of Franklin Street and Hayden Street in Saginaw.
+Participants marched on Franklin Street to The Dow Event Center, concluding at around 10:30am.

-The Unity Luncheon will begin at 11am.
-The keynote speaker for the luncheon is the Brother Isaiah Oliver, president and CEO of the Community Foundation Greater Flint.
-The theme for this year's celebration is "Vision 2019: Keeping the Dream Alive."
+The Unity Luncheon began at 11am.
+The keynote speaker for the luncheon was the Brother Isaiah Oliver, president and CEO of the Community Foundation Greater Flint.
+The theme for this year's celebration was "Vision 2019: Keeping the Dream Alive."

 Past Delta College BFSA MLK Spirit Award Recipients